oroinc/documentation/commerce/admin_guide/payment/payment_methods/payment_terms.rst

 Payment term is a set of conditions required for the sale to be completed, e.g. the period that is allowed to a buyer to pay off the amount due.
 Payment terms may also include cash in advance requirement, cash collection on delivery, a deferred payment period of 10/20/30 days, etc.

-To use Payment Terms in your OroCommerce Storefront, you need to `Enable Payment Terms as Integration`_ and then `Create Payment Terms`_ with the conditions you would like to offer your buyers.
+To use Payment Terms in your OroCommerce Storefront, you need to `Enable Payment Terms as Integration`_ and then `Create a Payment Term`_ with the conditions you would like to offer your buyers.
 You can `Link Payment Term to a Customer Based on Their Sales Agreement`_.

 Enable Payment Terms as Integration
 """""""""""""""""""""""""""""""""""